 Welcome to West Lisbon

 Below you will find information or links to help you get to know a little bit about us.
-If you have any questions, comments, or concerns please do not hesitate to contact us.
+Let us know you were here.
+Click here or scan the QR code below and fill out your information and we will be in touch!

 Christ in us: Our vision is for Jesus to be in every heart, head, and hand as we loyally love, learn, and labor together for God.